 Beginning at the butt of the Hippo you start to attach the hexagons to the octagon.
 And so on, you attach the other pieces.

-For the eyes I tried for the first time safety eyes.
+For the eyes, I tried for the first time safety eyes.
 I ordered a sample pack from 6060 on Etsy.com.
-To show the eyes better I worked the center of the eyes pentagons in white.
+To show the eyes better I worked the centre of the eyes pentagons in white.
 After attaching the pieces together and stuffing the body, I placed the safety eyes.